 Also worth noting, before Alfonso Cuarón landed the job of director, Warner Bros. had approached/considered Cuarón’s fellow Mexican Guillermo del Toro, Marc Forster, M. Night Shyamalan, Callie Khouri, and Kenneth Branagh (who had played Gilderoy Lockhart in Harry Potter and the Chamber of Secrets).

-If you liked “Harry Potter and the Prisoner of Azkaban Movie: Plentiful CGI, Scarce Magic,” check out:
+If you liked “Harry Potter and the Prisoner of Azkaban Movie (2004) Review: CGI Isn’t Magic,” check out:

-Images of Rupert Grint, Emma Watson, and Daniel Radcliffe in Harry Potter and the Prisoner of Azkaban: Warner Bros.
+Rupert Grint, Emma Watson, and Daniel Radcliffe in Harry Potter and the Prisoner of Azkaban movie images: Warner Bros.

-“Harry Potter and the Prisoner of Azkaban Movie: Plentiful CGI, Scarce Magic” last updated in December 2020.
+“Harry Potter and the Prisoner of Azkaban Movie (2004) Review: CGI Isn’t Magic” last updated in March 2021.